What is differential geometry: curves and surfaces: Four-vertex theorem

-(Alternatively, if one applies to $\gamma$ an inversion with respect to a circle whose center lies inside~$\gamma$, then the obtained curve $\gamma_1$ also has two osculating circles that support $\gamma_1$ from inside.
-According to \ref{ex:inverse}, these osculating circlines are inverses of the osculating circlines of $\gamma$.
-Note that the region lying inside of $\gamma$ is mapped to the region outside of $\gamma_1$ and the other way around.
-Therefore these two circlines correspond to the osculating circlines supporting $\gamma$ from outside.) \qeds
+\parbf{Alternative end of proof.} If one applies to $\gamma$ an inversion with respect to a circle whose center lies inside~$\gamma$, then the obtained curve $\gamma_1$ also has two osculating circles that support $\gamma_1$ from the inside.
+According to \ref{ex:inverse}, these osculating circles are inverses of the osculating circles of~$\gamma$.
+Note that the region lying inside $\gamma$ is mapped to the region outside $\gamma_1$, and the other way around.
+Therefore, these two circles (or lines) correspond to the osculating circles supporting $\gamma$ from the outside.\qeds